 The USPTO grants patents retroactively.
 Once your patent is issued, you can sue for any patent infringement that occurred after your initial filing date.

-If you need help with writing your provisional patent, you can post your question or concern on UpCounsel's marketplace.
+If you need help with writing your provisional patent, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.